mrcentimetre/gpytranslator-bot/README.md

 ## Features

-- Dot accessible values
+- Supports in groups
+- Works with Inline
 - Supports emoji
-- Type hinted
 - Free to use
 - Easy